 So how do we do it?

-To get Collagen to perform, we need to break down the Collagen into even internal peptides.
-We need to break down the Collagen into peptides, and this is called hydrolyzed Collagen, which I'm sure you have seen all on the market, bulletproof; everywhere else, they have the hydrolyzed Collagen.
-That is what you should be looking for in your packets.
+To get Collagen to perform, we need to break down the Collagen into even internal peptides and this is called hydrolyzed Collagen, which I'm sure you have seen in the market.
+This is what you should be looking for in your products.
 These hydrolyzed peptides can then be dissolved into the water; they can then be made into creams and serums and applied topically.

 Then as we apply it topically to the skin, the skin will break down the peptides into amino acids.
 Those are the small building blocks of peptides.
 If you're into bodybuilding and fitness, you know exactly how that works with muscle growth.
-So those are the tiny building blocks of a peptide.
-Then your fibroblast, underneath the skin, is at the bottom layer.
-You're continually producing fibroblast.
-Your fibroblast then uses those amino acids to make Collagen.
-So that's how it works.
+Then your fibroblast, underneath the skin, uses those amino acids to make Collagen.
+And there you have it, how it all works.

-It would help if you were looking at eating anywhere from 60 to 80 grams of protein every single day.
+So, back to protein - it would help if you were looking at eating anywhere from 60 to 80 grams of protein every single day.
 Since I'm a bodybuilder and have a lot more muscle than the average person, my protein intake needs to be greater than that.
 So I weigh roughly about 138 to 140 pounds; I need to get that protein.
 I usually get in a day about 140 grams of protein a day and then on top of that, I take my collagen supplements with that as well.
-Now, let's chat skincare wise to help with your Collagen, but that's the lowdown, more on the protein source.
+Now, let's chat skincare-wise to help with your Collagen, but that's the lowdown, more on the protein source.
 And it needs to be adequate quality protein, Not crap.

 A study was done on 805 patients who took collagen supplements for six months as they noticed an increase in skin hydration, increased skin elasticity, and an increased density of Collagen.
 It does have positive effects, but first and foremost, you have to have enough protein in your diet.
 So I'm going to go over a little bit of what I do.
 Usually, either in the morning or the evening, sometimes I do it morning and evening, I typically do a higher fat diet and low carbs, but I do throw in some strawberries in the morning to give a little flavor.
 I will throw together a protein smoothie.
 And I use 1st Phorm supplements; I love their whey protein.
 I think it's super beneficial, and they also have a hydrolyzed collagen protein that I love.

 In the morning, I will do one scoop of the hydrolyzed protein, plus I will do two scoops of the whey protein.
-I will mix that with some of my almond milk, five strawberries, and I put in some fiber stuff, I also put in my reds and my greens in there and blend it up.
-And that is my morning shake, usually in the morning.
+I will mix that with some of my almond milk, and five strawberries, and I put in some fiber stuff.
+I also put in my reds and my greens in there and blend it up.
+And that is my morning shake.
 In that meal alone, I'm getting about 50 grams of protein.
 Most people's bodies can only absorb a maximum of 30 grams of protein.
-Still, I think everybody's different, and it depends on how physically active you are and what supplements you're on, and what you're doing if your body can consume all that protein or not.
-I know that roughly I need to get in about 30 to 40 grams, usually per meal.
-I try to get in my protein.
+Still, I think everybody is different, and it depends on how physically active you are and what supplements you're on, and what you're doing if your body can consume all that protein or not.
+I know that roughly I need to get in about 30 to 40 grams, per meal.

-Now, at home, skincare for collagen supplements...
-Or I'm sorry, Collagen.
-I steer away from anything that tells you it has collagen elastin in it unless you do your due diligence and you read the ingredients and make sure that it is correct.
-I do a lot of products that stimulate your Collagen and elastin.
-For instance, I carry the Derm Repair, and the Derm Repair is an excellent amino acid.
-It's very sticky; it really will go in and hydrate and lubricate the tissues, but it gets your fibroblasts going underneath the skin, and it stimulates your Collagen and elastin.
+Now, at home, skincare or collagen supplements.
+I steer away from anything that tells you it has collagen elastin in it unless you do your due diligence and read the ingredients to make sure that it is correct.
+We have products that stimulate your Collagen and elastin.
+For instance, our Derm Repair is an excellent amino acid.
+It's very sticky which means it will go into the skin to hydrate and lubricate the tissues, it gets your fibroblasts going underneath the skin, and it stimulates your Collagen and elastin.

-If you use that product for probably about a good three months, you will see a huge difference.
+If you use Derm Repair for probably a good three months, you will see a huge difference.
 Please, take a before and after picture.
 You will be amazed.
-Often, I thoroughly suggest that you go into a clinic and receive treatment to help stimulate your skin, to help with that collagen and elastin production.
+I also recommend that you go into a clinic and receive treatment to help stimulate your skin, to help with that collagen and elastin production.